Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     3. As a Frequent User, I want to check to see if there are any new art categories.

-    4. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation Due to the time constraint I was not able to implement the email functionality for this to work.
+    4. As a Frequent User, you will be able to able to comment on products you like etc.
         1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
+        2. On the Top of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
         3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 ### Further Testing

--   The Website was tested on Google Chrome And Firefox
+-   The Website was tested on Google Chrome And Firefox all seemed to be working
+-   There was some responsiveness issues with the crispy forms I was not able to fix at the bottom of the site in mobile view
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.